xbeat/Glitch-Community/CONTRIBUTING.md

   refresh # Updates the glitch editor with the new files
   ```

 Now open up the logs and wait for the build to finish, then test your stuff.
 In particular test anything that you merged with.
-Make sure there's no console errors, etc.  If you find a problem, go b
+Make sure there's no console errors, etc.  If you find a problem, stop here and go back to the PR phase to fix it up.

-4. Your new version in staged!
-View the site and the logs, make sure it's building and looks alive.
+Satisfied?  :shipit:

+#### Deploy

+Run the _special command_ to swap ~community with ~community-staging.

-5. Swap ~community with ~community-staging to put your new version in front of users. (there's a special endpoint for this, ask us about it)
+(there's a special endpoint for this, ask us about it and sit beside a team member the first time you use it.)

-6. Problem?
-No worries, swap it back!

-#### Or just doing it live…
+#### Revert the Deploy.

+If something is going wrong with the latest version, repeat the swap command to swap things back and get to a healthy state.
+Now you have time to fix it and try again.

+#### Making live edits

- *Can I just edit community directly, since it’s Glitch we’re dealing with here?*
+ _Can I just edit community directly, since it’s Glitch we’re dealing with here?_

-Sure, go for it.
-Viva la quick ways to make small changes.
+Sure thing.
 All standard caveats and cautions apply.
+This is appropriate for updating the curated content, fixing typos, and one-line bug fixes.
+Our build scripts don't update the live site until the build is healthy and your changes are complete.